KS3 Programme of Learning

 In English, we design a dual-focused curriculum for learners in Cohorts 7 and 8.
 By using this approach, we aim to develop the skills necessary for effective and purposeful learning alongside subject specific skills.

-Throughout the year, learners’ interest is ignited by a variety of ignition points which evoke their curiosity in the chosen English topic.
-Topics such as: Survivor, The Boy in the Striped Pyjamas, An Introduction to Shakespeare and Gothic Literature are covered.
-This ignition is then followed by an in-depth study of a key text and/or key skills.
-Over the two-year programme learners experience a range of texts which include plays, poems and novels as well as non-fiction and media.
+Throughout the year, learners’ interest is ignited by a variety of topics such as: Survivor, An Introduction to Shakespeare, Wonders of the World and Refugee Boy.
+Over the two-year programme, learners experience a range of texts which include plays, poems and novels as well as non-fiction and media.

 Learners are provided with the opportunity to read and write creatively in a range of contexts that allow them to use their imaginations, develop arguments and write and speak both informatively and analytically.